-A Stream on “Semiotics and Theory of Language”
+A Small Symposium on “Semiotics and Theory of Language”

 Sponsored by the Athens Journal of Philology

-The Languages and Linguistics Unit of ATINER, will hold a Stream on “Semiotics and Theory of Language” as part of the 12th Annual International Conference on Languages & Linguistics, 8-11 July 2019, Athens, Greece sponsored by the Athens Journal of Philology.
+The Languages and Linguistics Unit of ATINER, will hold a Small Symposium on “Semiotics and Theory of Language” as part of the 13th Annual International Conference on Languages & Linguistics, 6-9 July 2020, Athens, Greece sponsored by the Athens Journal of Philology.

 In 1968, André Martinet edited a volume called “Le Langage” in which almost all knowledge available on this subject was presented and summarized according to the principles and methods of structural semiology and linguistics.
 Fifty years later, this epistemic horizon is no longer able to provide a conceptual unified paradigm combining semiotics with a broader theory of language.
 Somewhere in between the human and the natural sciences, does a theory of language necessarily need a semiotics as a pre-condition for its own existence?
 Must a theory of signs suppose Language as its axiomatical point of departure?
 The semiotical shift towards peircean pragmaticism and its multiple applied offsprings, such as biosemiotics and cybersemiotics, as well as the renewal of researches regarding the evolution of language as an actual biologic factor on the development of mankind, its culture and history, calls for an open debate around these issues.
 This session invites researchers not only from the field of semiotics and linguistics, but also from the fields of biology, paleontology, archaeology, anthropology, philosophy, history, aesthetics and cultural studies to share their findings about questions regarding semiotics, language and meaning, in their materiality as well as in their meta-reality.